The day you became twice as productive.

 Make a list of the five most important tasks you want your VA to perform.

 - Task 2: Create presentations

 - Task 3: Data entry

 - Task 5: Schedule appointments

 Based on the tasks above, make a list of qualities/attributes you feel that your VA will need in order to be successful in his work.
-Classify these attributes as must have, nice to have, cherry on the top , and must avoid.

-- Must have: Excellent communication skills, excellent written skills, reliable, average logical skills, quick learner.
+- Must have: excellent communication skills, excellent written skills, reliable, average logical skills, quick learner.

-- Nice to have: Excellent presentation/report-making skills, photoshop or photo editing skills, marketing funnels.
+- Nice to have: excellent presentation/report-making skills, photoshop or photo editing skills, marketing funnels.

-- Cherry on the top: Excellent logical skills, undergraduate degree from an elite school with a good GPA, accounting knowledge.
+- Cherry on the top: excellent logical skills, undergraduate degree from an elite school with a good GPA, accounting knowledge.